MDecker-MobileComputing/Ionic_EigenesPlugin/README.md

 Further, the repository also contains a Ionic/Angular app that demonstrates the usage of this plugin, see folder [plugintest](plugintest).

 The plugin contains two methods, see also [definitions.ts](helferlein/src/definitions.ts):
-* `holeUptime()`: Gets value of current uptime as string containing hours and minutes; only implemented for Android.
+* `holeUptime()`: Gets value of current [uptime](https://en.wikipedia.org/wiki/Uptime) as string containing hours and minutes; only implemented for Android.
 * `loggeNachricht()`: Writes log message, implemented for Android and Web.
+For Android different log levels (Debug till Error) are supported.

 <br>